SummerEkko/data-cluster/README.md

 ### Step 1: Configure Docker Containers

 The `docker-compose.yml` file is configured with one master and two slave MySQL instances.
-Ensure each instance is properly set up with the correct environment variables and configurations.

 ### Step 2: Initialize Master-Slave Replication